iosifaras/Notification/README.md

-# The Viaplay Code Challenge
+# Notification Single Page Web App

 In this document I am going to explain about the Notification web page app.